Written and first recorded by Eric Carmen (DEN #7 1976).

 Also recorded by Shaun Cassidy (1980).

-From the wiki: “‘Once Bitten, Twice Shy’ is a 1975 song written by Ian Hunter (‘Ships‘), from his debut solo album Ian Hunter.
-The single peaked at #14 on the UK Singles Chart.
-‘Once Bitten’ was first covered by Shaun Cassidy on his 1980 LP, Wasp.
-In 1989, the song was covered by Great White on their fourth album …Twice Shy.
+“‘Once Bitten’ was first covered by Shaun Cassidy on his 1980 LP, Wasp.
+In 1989, the song was covered again, by Great White, on their fourth album …Twice Shy.
 It was this version released as a single that peaked Top 5 on the Billboard Hot 100 in 1989.”

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.